Web Analytics Made Easy - Statcounter

 A Short Drive From Our Home

 Have you ever been to our state?
 As we've seen some wonder if Arizona Has Palms!
-Many palms are all along streets & in parks where we live in Tucson.
-The town's swathed by palm trees throughout.
+Palm trees are all along streets & in parks where we live in Tucson.

 There's a fantastic Botanical Garden.
 And we could recommend This Nearby Stay>.
 There's another garden you should see, Tohono Chul.
 This Nearby Stay is highly recommended (I've only been there for conferences).
 But from what I could tell, I may one day choose it for a Staycation.

 Cities such as Phoenix, Yuma, Bullhead City (recommending this, across the Colorado River from Laughlin NV), Kingman & Lake Havasu City all have plenty of palm trees!
-Where they're successfully growing Palms in a Desert.
-They're in the US Sonoran Desert.
-Towns throughout grow palm trees.
-Villages with palm groves scattered here & there, etc.
+Where they're successfully growing Palms in a Desert, the Sonoran Desert.

-Arid-tolerable palm trees are easily grown in lower desert areas.
+Arid-tolerable palm trees are easily grown in low desert areas.
 Below freezing temperatures are rare & don't last long.

-There's often Summer Monsoon weather, regularly raising humidity levels for 3+ months.
-Conditions making it easier to grow wider varieties of palms.
+There's often Summer Monsoon weather, regularly raising humidity & rainfall levels for 3+ months.

 Palm Trees in the US - in West Texas